RenaudLN/dash-pydantic-form/README.md

 Dirty tracking does not record deleted fields or index changes.
 If your workflow requires tracking removals, handle this logic outside the package.

 ## Contributing

+This project uses [pixi](https://pixi.sh/latest/) to manage the environment.
+Install the pixi cli with

 ```sh
 curl -fsSL https://pixi.sh/install.sh | bash